Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Introduction

 In our work, we choose to follow a different and complementary approach.
 It relies on deriving the evolution of the DM abundance from quantum kinetic Kadanoff-Baym equations (see \cite{kadanoff2018quantum}) in the Closed-Time-Path (CTP) formalism of non-equilibrium quantum field theory.
 This corresponds to following the time evolution of two-point correlators defined on a complex time contour via Schwinger-Dyson equations derived as the stationary points of a two-particle-irreducible (2PI) effective action \cite{Cornwall:1974vz,Chou:1984es,Calzetta:1986cq,Berges:2004pu,Berges:2004yj,Calzetta:2008iqa}.
 There are several advantages to this method.
-First, the CTP is constructed to track the temporal evolution of expectation values of $n$-point correlation functions in a fully-interacting background, in contrast to the S-matrix formalism employed in the semi-classical Boltzmann approach (in fact, it is also called \emph{in-in} formalism, in opposition to \emph{in-out}).
-Moreover, since the expectation values of two-point functions are directly related to statistical properties of fields, the CTP formalism is well-suited to describe particle production in the early Universe and the evolution equations for the correlators can be turned into rate equations for particle number densities.
-Additionally, 2PI effective actions provide a framework that can systematically account for quantum and thermal corrections by resumming a much larger set of diagrams with respect to more standard 1PI approaches, better probing the field configuration space.
-The here chosen formalism has been extensively employed in the context of leptogenesis \cite{Riotto:1995hh,Buchmuller:2000nd,Giudice:2003jh,Cirigliano:2009yt,Salvio:2011sf,Prokopec:2003pj,Prokopec:2004ic,Garbrecht:2008cb,Garny:2009qn,Garny:2009rv,Garny:2010nj,Garny:2011hg,Beneke:2010dz,Beneke:2010wd,Fidler:2011yq,Frossard:2012pc,Garbrecht:2011xw,Garbrecht:2013gd,Garbrecht:2013bia,Garbrecht:2014aga,Garbrecht:2014kda,Garbrecht:2015cla,Drewes:2016gmt,Garbrecht:2018mrp,Garny:2018ali,Garbrecht:2019zaa,Depta:2020zmy,Kainulainen:2021oqs}, with fewer concrete applications to DM models \cite{Beneke:2014gla,Binder:2018znk,Binder:2020efn,Ai:2023qnr}.
+First, the CTP is constructed to track the temporal evolution of expectation values of $n$-point correlation functions in a fully interacting background, in contrast to the S-matrix formalism employed in the semiclassical Boltzmann approach (it is also called \emph{in-in} formalism, in opposition to \emph{in-out}).
+Moreover, since the expectation values of two-point functions are directly related to statistical properties of fields, the CTP formalism is well-suited to describe particle production in the early Universe and the evolution equations for the correlators (which involve exact propagators and self-energies constructed from them) can be turned into rate equations for particle number densities.
+Additionally, 2PI effective actions provide a framework that can systematically account for quantum and thermal corrections by resumming a larger set of diagrams compared to more standard 1PI approaches, better probing the field configuration space.
+Importantly, this approach ultimately leads to a Boltzmann-like time-evolution equation for the DM number density.
+However, in contrast to conventional approaches, the collision term in these equations is derived rigorously from first principles, as described above.
+This ensures that for instance momentum-dependent corrections beyond simple thermal masses are consistently included.
+The chosen formalism has been extensively employed in the context of leptogenesis \cite{Riotto:1995hh,Buchmuller:2000nd,Giudice:2003jh,Cirigliano:2009yt,Salvio:2011sf,Prokopec:2003pj,Prokopec:2004ic,Garbrecht:2008cb,Garny:2009qn,Garny:2009rv,Garny:2010nj,Garny:2011hg,Beneke:2010dz,Beneke:2010wd,Fidler:2011yq,Frossard:2012pc,Garbrecht:2011xw,Garbrecht:2013gd,Garbrecht:2013bia,Garbrecht:2014aga,Garbrecht:2014kda,Garbrecht:2015cla,Drewes:2016gmt,Garbrecht:2018mrp,Garny:2018ali,Garbrecht:2019zaa,Depta:2020zmy,Kainulainen:2021oqs}, with fewer concrete applications to DM models \cite{Beneke:2014gla,Binder:2018znk,Binder:2020efn,Ai:2023qnr}.